Jamming and flocking in the restricted active Potts model: Numerical Results

-Fig.~\ref{fig5}(d) shows $T-{\rm MPS}$ phase diagram for $\epsilon=2.7$.
-The coexistence region is characterized by longitudinally moving liquid bands at intermediate temperatures, and the jammed phase occurs even at very high temperatures for small MPS.
-As portrayed in both the phase diagrams, fluctuations play a crucial role in the transition of the jammed phase to the coexistence or liquid phase by enhancing the probability of flipping.
-For $\epsilon=0.9$, the hopping rate to non-preferred directions is substantial compared to $\epsilon=2.7$.
+Figure~\ref{fig5}(d) shows $T-{\rm MPS}$ phase diagram for large particle velocity.
+The coexistence region is now characterized by lanes \cite{APM}, and for small MPS, the jammed phase occurs even at very high temperature.
+As portrayed in both phase diagrams, fluctuations play a crucial role in the transition of the jammed phase to the coexistence or liquid phase by enhancing the probability of flipping.
+For $\epsilon=0.9$, the hopping rate to nonpreferred directions is substantial compared to $\epsilon=2.7$.
 Thus, moderate self-propulsion and thermal fluctuations help break the jammed configuration more efficiently.
 Another difference is the MPS range.
 Particles hop quickly at large $\epsilon$.
 At higher MPS values, tending toward unrestricted APM, the liquid band of the coexistence region becomes narrower and more populated with increasing $\epsilon$.
-Unrestricted APM's $\epsilon-\rho_0$ phase diagram shows this.
+The unrestricted APM $\epsilon-\rho_0$ phase diagram shows this \cite{APM}.
 As the liquid binodal value increases with $\epsilon$ (at a fixed $T$), so does the cutoff MPS.

+In this paper our main goal is to investigate the effect of various repulsive interactions on particle hopping and on the consequent flocking dynamics.
+To do so, we will now compare the temperature-density and velocity-density phase diagrams of the unrestricted APM \cite{APM,APM-2} with the phase diagrams obtained with the current model.\\